 The dining options in Found 158 grows ever more impressive.
 You can expect to see us looping back to this spot quite bit in the coming months.
-This time we look at Pera, a Turkish restaurant from the same team behind Pasha.
+This time we look at Pera, a Turkish restaurant we'll also be returning to time and time again.

 Unlike Pasha, which is rather large, the atmosphere here is intimate and laid back with mosaic walls, lounge tables, long communal bar seats and tasteful benches.
 The traditional soundtrack and mood lighting add to its character, also making it a good date night spot.

 The menu is huge and includes a lot of signatures from Pasha—flatbreads, starters and meaty mains of shish kebabs, lamb chops and doner platters.
 Pera, however, picks up where Pasha leaves off with a lot more seafood.
 To start, we like the Levrek Marine (RMB58).
 This cold sea bass dish isn't much too look at, but it's must-try.
 Tender fillets are served in a zesty mustard, lemon and balsamic sauce.